mao-yining/competitest.vim/README.md

 A refactation of <https://github.com/xeluxee/competitest.nvim> in vim9script.

 `competitest.vim` is a testcase manager and checker.
 It saves you time in competitive programming contests by automating common tasks related to testcase management.
 It can compile, run and test your solutions across all the available testcases, displaying results in a nice interactive user interface.

 ## Features

 - Multiple languages supported: it works out of the box with C, C++, Rust, Java and Python, but other languages can be configured
 - Flexible.
 No strict file-naming rules, optional fixed folder structure.
 You can choose where to put the source code file, the testcases, the received problems and contests, where to execute your programs and much more
 - Configurable (see [Configuration](#configuration)).
 You can even configure [every folder individually](#local-configuration)
-- Testcases can be stored in a single file or in multiple text files, see [usage notes](#usage-notes)
 - Easily [add](#add-or-edit-a-testcase), [edit](#add-or-edit-a-testcase) and [delete](#remove-a-testcase) testcases
 - [Run](#run-testcases) your program across all the testcases, showing results and execution data in a nice interactive UI
 - [Download](#receive-testcases-problems-and-contests) testcases, problems and contests automatically from competitive programming platforms
 - [Templates](#templates-for-received-problems-and-contests) for received problems and contests
 - View diff between actual and expected output
-- [Customizable interface](#customize-ui-layout) that resizes automatically when Neovim window is resized
 - Integration with [statusline and winbar](#statusline-and-winbar-integration)
 - Customizable [highlight groups](#highlights)

 ## Installation

 **NOTE:** this plugins requires Vim > 9.1

 This plugin follows the standard runtime path structure, and as such it can be installed with a variety of plugin managers:

 | Plugin Manager                              | Install with...                                                                                                                                                                               |
 | ------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |